Bait and Tackle Shops:

 Fisherman's Headquarters – All your saltwater fishing tackle and bait needs.
 Factory authorized service center for PENN REELS.
 We also service rods and reels from all major manufacturers – Ship Bottom, NJ

 Gates Bait & Tackle – Live, Fresh and Frozen Baits, Saltwater Tackle and Equipment.
-Open daily year round – Point Pleasant Beach, NJ
+Open daily year round and conveniently located near Manasquan Inlet – Point Pleasant Beach, NJ

 Grumpys Tackle – A leader in the custom rod/reel building market.
 Other services include rod repairs, reel repairs, reel upgrades – Seaside Park, NJ

-Harry's Adventure Outfitters – New Jersey's most unusual outdoor store.
+Harry's Army Navy – New Jersey's most unusual outdoor store since 1949.
 Harry's offers a variety of fishing rods and reels and fishing accessories, along with hunting supplies and military surplus items – Robbinsville, NJ

-Jersey Coast Bait & Tackle – Bait and tackle for the serious angler.
-Offerings include top quality, hard-to-find live, fresh and frozen bait in season, chum, bait flats and ice.
-Also available are custom inshore and offshore tackle, rods, reels, fishing line, hooks, lures, terminal tackle and crabbing supplies.
-Rod and reel repairs done on premises – Brick, NJ
+Jersey Tackle – Custom inshore, offshore and surf tackle for the serious angler.
+Offerings include top quality custom inshore and offshore tackle, rods, reels, fishing line, hooks, lures, and terminal tackle – Brick, NJ

-L & H Woods and Water – For five generations, the Meyer family has offered outdoorsmen a wide variety of fishing and hunting equipment and supplies – Two locations at Wall, NJ and Waretown, NJ
+L & H Woods and Water – For five generations, the Meyer family has offered outdoorsmen a wide variety of fishing and hunting equipment and supplies – Wall, NJ

 Moe's Bait & Tackle Shop – Hudson River fishing specialists – Jersey City, NJ